 Top Crop Wind Farm consists of two phases and converts the wind blowing over the Cayuga Ridge into clean electricity.
 Located just northwest of Pontiac, the wind farm includes parts of Grundy and LaSalle Counties.

 Top Crop Wind Farm has an installed capacity of 300 megawatts (MW).
-Timber Road's generation is equivalent to the consumption of more than 103,000 Illinois homes.
+Top Crop's generation is equivalent to the consumption of more than 103,000 Illinois homes.

 Top Crop Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.